callstack/react-native-testing-library/website/docs/JestMatchers.md

 This allows you to assert whether the given element is visible from user's perspective.

-The element is considered invisibile when it or any of its ancestors has `display: none` or `opacity: 0` styles, as well as when it's hidden from accessbility.
+The element is considered invisible when itself or any of its ancestors has `display: none` or `opacity: 0` styles, as well as when it's hidden from accessbility.

 ### `toHaveStyle()`